What bra size are you – Bra fitting guide

 2. A letter which indicates the cup size (A, B,C).

-Underbust measurement is the measurement around the rib cage just below the bust.
+Under bust measurement is the measurement around the rib cage immediately below the bust, where the bust meets the chest.
 This is a very important measurement needed to know the band size of your bra.

 - Get a soft measuring tape with clear markings

-- If possible get help from a friend.
-It is better if you have your hands out of the way when taking measurement underbust.
+- If possible, get help from a friend.
+It is better if you have your hands out of the way when taking measurements underbust.

 - If you are alone stand in front of a mirror, to check that the tape is parallel to the ground level.